Murder of Travis Alexander: Penalty phase

-Appeals
+Mistrial motions and mid-trial appeal

 During the trial, defense attorneys filed for mistrial in January, April and May 2013.
-Arias' lawyers argued in January that Esteban Flores, the lead Mesa police detective on the case, perjured himself during a 2009 pretrial hearing aimed at determining whether the death penalty should be considered an option for jurors.
+Arias's lawyers argued in January that Esteban Flores, the lead Mesa police detective on the case, perjured himself during a 2009 pretrial hearing aimed at determining whether the death penalty should be considered an option for jurors.
 Flores testified at the 2009 hearing that based on his own review of the scene and a discussion with the medical examiner, it was apparent that Alexander had been shot in the forehead first.
 Contrary to Flores' testimony at the 2009 hearing, the medical examiner told jurors the gunshot probably would have incapacitated Alexander.
 Given his extensive defense wounds, including stab marks and slashes to his hands, arms and legs, it was not likely the shot came first.
 Flores denied perjury and said during his trial testimony that he just misunderstood what the medical examiner told him.

-In April, the defense claimed the prosecutor had acted inappropriately and said the case resembled a modern-day equivalent to the Salem witch trials.
-In the motion the defense team contended "the prosecutorial misconduct has infested these proceedings with a level of unfairness that cannot be cured by any other means."
-The motion also stated there is a "circus-like atmosphere inside the courtroom" and that Martinez had yelled at witnesses, attacked witnesses on a personal level, and had thrown evidence.
-The motion also alleged that Martinez chose to release evidence and to pose for pictures with his fans on the steps of the courthouse.
-The attorneys claimed Arias was in a position in which she could not present a complete defense and that the only constitutional course was to declare a mistrial.